Information Regarding our Return to Public Sacraments

 You will receive your bulletin as you leave from a volunteer who will be wearing a mask and gloves.

-If you do not feel comfortable coming to Mass yet or are unable to get tickets, you may watch the Mass Livestream at 10:30am in the St. Mary parking lot and come inside for Holy Communion at the end.
+If you do not feel comfortable coming to Mass yet, you may watch our Mass Livestream at 10:30am or on EWTN (or other outlets) and come for Holy Communion at the end of weekend Masses.
 Please social distance yourself as you form a line inside and outside the Church.
 Please follow the guidelines of wearing a mask and please use the front doors to enter the church.
 You will be let in once everyone inside has received Holy Communion.

 Please know of our prayers for you during this time.